European shares climb on U.S. debt deal hopes

 "It's a risk-on day.
 The market's anticipating a resolution to the gridlock in the U.S. and equities have responded accordingly," Neil Veitch, investment director at SVM Asset Management, said.

-In the derivatives market, the Euro STOXX 50 put/call ratio fell back to 1.2, from a four-year high of 3.9 hit two weeks ago.
-The widely-used European gauge of investor sentiment measures the trading volume of put options versus call options on the Euro STOXX 50.
+The better mood was also visible in the derivatives market, with the Euro STOXX 50 put/call ratio falling back to 1.2, down from a four-year high of 3.9 hit two weeks ago.

+The ratio, a widely used European gauge of investor sentiment, measures the trading volume of put options versus call options on the Euro STOXX 50 .STOXX50E.

 A ratio below 1 signals bullishness, while a ratio above 1.5 usually signals that investors are turning cautious, buying 'puts' as a hedge for their equity portfolios in case of a correction.